smirarab/ASTRAL/README.template.md

 ## Publications:

 #### Papers on the current version:
-- Since version 5.9.0, the code includes Multi-Threading versions described as **ASTRAL-MP**:
+- Since version 5.9.0, the code includes Multi-Threading, and is called  **ASTRAL-MP**.
+The algorithms  of ASTRAL-MP and ASTRAL-III  are identical and outputs are similar (random choices can act differently for ASTRAL-MP):
     * Yin, John, Chao Zhang, and Siavash Mirarab.
-“ASTRAL-MP: Scaling ASTRAL to Very Large Datasets Using Randomization and Parallelization.”
-Edited by Russell Schwartz.
-Bioinformatics btz211 (2019). https://doi.org/10.1093/bioinformatics/btz211.
+“ASTRAL-MP : Scaling ASTRAL to Very Large Datasets Using Randomization and Parallelization.”
+Bioinformatics, btz211 (2019). [doi:10.1093/bioinformatics/btz211](https://doi.org/10.1093/bioinformatics/btz211)
 - Since version 5.1.1, the code corresponds to **ASTRAL-III**, described in:
     * Zhang, Chao, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
 2018.
 “ASTRAL-III: Polynomial Time Species Tree Reconstruction from Partially Resolved Gene Trees.”
 BMC Bioinformatics 19 (S6): 153. [doi:10.1186/s12859-018-2129-y](https://doi.org/10.1186/s12859-018-2129-y).
 - For **multi-individual** datasets, the relevant paper to cite is: